bufbuild-ru/docs/docs/generate/managed-mode/index.md

 #### `jstype` field option

 This option doesn't have a default value.
 The accepted values are `JS_NORMAL`, `JS_NUMBER` and `JS_STRING`.

+## Migrating from v1

+This feature has changed significantly between `v1` and `v2` configurations.
+See the [migration guide](../../migration-guides/migrate-v2-config-files/) for migration instructions or the [v1 `buf.gen.yaml` reference](../../configuration/v1/buf-gen-yaml/) if you're still using `v1` configuration files.

 ## Troubleshooting